What is Notarial Work?

 Notaries are recognised internationally as being independent and trained to verify documents and matters.
 A notary’s verification is normally an important step.
 Notaries are, in effect, official ‘witnesses’.
 Most notaries in England and Wales are also solicitors, but the functions are separate.

-Most foreign countries require that there is a further verification of the notary by the British Foreign & Commonwealth Office.
-This is known as an “apostile”.
-Many countries then require a further endorsement from their own Embassy or Consulate.
-This process of verification by state authorities is known as “legalisation”.
+Most foreign countries require further verification of a notary by the British Foreign & Commonwealth Office.
+This is known as an ‘apostille’.
+Many then require a further endorsement from their own embassy or consulate.
+This process is known as ‘legalisation’.